Orioles snap 10-game losing streak and thwart Mariners’ attempt at fourth straight win

 “We struggled in the bullpen today and I knew going into the game we were going to have to have some guys step up,” manager Scott Servais said.
 “We are going to continue to give guys opportunities and find out if they can take that opportunity and run with it.
 It just didn’t happen today.”

-With right-handers Austin Adams and Anthony Bass – two of their Mariners’ best relievers — unavailable because of usage and “closer” Roenis Elias having worked three days in a row, the Mariners opted not to use an opener for lefty Tommy Milone.
+With right-handers Austin Adams and Anthony Bass – two of the Mariners’ best relievers — unavailable because of usage and “closer” Roenis Elias having worked three days in a row, the Mariners opted not to use an opener for lefty Tommy Milone.
 They had done so in his previous three turns in the rotation with varied levels of success.

 Servais admitted pregame that he would likely have to rely on some of his inexperienced relievers late in the game.